 4) Writ of Assistance (certified by the court clerk)

 It is important to remember to be specific in all of your documents regarding what specifically you want the judge to order law enforcement to help you do (i.e. the specific address where you are retrieving property, what property you need to retrieve, how long you expect to be at the property).
 Law enforcement will only execute what the writ allows.
 Typically, your motion, affidavit, and proposed order will be presented to a judge as an ex parte motion, meaning that the other side will not be present.
 Once the judge signs your order, you will present the actual writ of assistance, along with a copy of the signed order, to the court clerk.
 The clerk will then certify the writ of assistance and create certified copies, which law enforcement will serve on the party who obtained the restraining order at the time you collect your belongings.

 As soon as your writ is certified, it’s time to head down to your local Sheriff’s office with your writ of assistance to schedule an appointment to retrieve your belongings.
 It may take a couple of days for all parties (you, the opposing party, a deputy) to be available, so be patient and always be courteous with law enforcement.

-If you have any questions on the process of retrieving your belongings, please reach out to the attorneys at Brittle & Brittle P.C. and we would be happy to meet with you.
+If you have any questions on the process of retrieving your belongings, please reach out to the attorneys at Jill Brittle Family Law Group and we would be happy to meet with you.